John Glenn, the 1st American to orbit Earth, has died at 95

 "Godspeed, John Glenn," fellow astronaut Scott Carpenter radioed just before Glenn thundered off a Cape Canaveral launch pad, now a National Historic Landmark, to a place America had never been.
 At the time of that Feb.
 20, 1962, flight, Glenn was 40 years old.

-With the all-business phrase, "Roger, the clock is operating, we're underway," Glenn radioed to Earth as he started his 4 hours, 55 minutes and 23 seconds in space.
-Years later, he explained he said that because he didn't feel like he had lifted off and it was the only way he knew he had launched.

-During the flight, Glenn uttered a phrase that he would repeat frequently throughout life: "Zero G, and I feel fine."
+During the four-hour, 55-minute flight, Glenn uttered a phrase that he would repeat frequently throughout life: "Zero G, and I feel fine."

 "It still seems so vivid to me," Glenn said in a 2012 interview with The Associated Press on the 50th anniversary of the flight.
 "I still can sort of pseudo feel some of those same sensations I had back in those days during launch and all."

-Glenn said he was often asked if he was afraid, and he replied, "If you are talking about fear that overcomes what you are supposed to do, no. You've trained very hard for those flights."

-Glenn's ride in the cramped Friendship 7 capsule had its scary moments, however.
+Glenn's ride in the cramped Friendship 7 capsule had its scary moments.
 Sensors showed his heat shield was loose after three orbits, and Mission Control worried he might burn up during re-entry when temperatures reached 3,000 degrees.
 But the heat shield held.

-Even before then, Glenn flew in dangerous skies.
-He was a fighter pilot in World War II and Korea who flew low, got his plane riddled with bullets, flew with baseball great Ted Williams and earned macho nicknames during 149 combat missions.
-And as a test pilot he broke aviation records.

-The green-eyed, telegenic Marine even won $25,000 on the game show "Name That Tune" with a 10-year-old partner.
-And that was before April 6, 1959, when his life changed by being selected as one of the Mercury 7 astronauts and instantly started attracting more than his share of the spotlight.

 Glenn's goal of becoming a commercial pilot was changed by World War II.
 He left Muskingum College to join the Naval Air Corps and soon after, the Marines.

 He became a successful fighter pilot who ran 59 hazardous missions, often as a volunteer or as the requested backup of assigned pilots.
-A war later, in Korea, he earned the nickname "MiG-Mad Marine" (or "Old Magnet A — ," which he sometimes paraphrased as "Old Magnet Tail.")
+A war later, in Korea, he earned the nickname "MiG-Mad Marine."

-"I was the one who went in low and got them," Glenn said, explaining that he often landed with huge holes in the side of his aircraft because he didn't like to shoot from high altitudes.

 In New York, he got a hero's welcome — his first tickertape parade.
 He got another after his flight on Friendship 7.